SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/connecting-devices.md

 layout: redirect
 ---

-Cumulocity IoT uses REST and MQTT as protocols for external communication.
-Both protocols may be used to interface devices with Cumulocity IoT .
+Cumulocity IoT Edge uses REST and MQTT as protocols for external communication.
+Both protocols may be used to interface devices with Cumulocity IoT Edge.
 For more information, see [Device integration using REST](/device-sdk/rest) and [Device integration using MQTT](/device-sdk/mqtt) in the Device SDK guide.

 Additionally, Cumulocity IoT Edge offers: